caffeineee/pasties/readme.md

 pasties is currently under heavy developement, the following functionality is still missing:

-- a given paste's custom url and password cannot be edited through the frontend gui yet
 - pastes cannot be deleted through the frontend gui yet

 ### running